StevenBontius/Cyclistic/analyze.md

 ## More data needed
 * Divide the casual members in to regular and day pass
 * It is unknown what a docked_bike is
+* There is not bike identification present in the data set